microsoft/azure-shortcuts-for-java/README.md

 1. start with the "collection" of those objects hanging off as a member of the `Azure` client instance object (e.g. `azure.networks()`),
 2. then call `.define("name-of-the-new-entity")` on that collection.
 This starts the "definition".
 3. from that point on, use command chaining (i.e. '.' dots) to specify the various required and optional parameters.
 They all look like this: `.with*()` (e.g. `.withGroup("myresourcegroup")`).
 Note that due to the special way the shortcuts APi is designed, after each "with"-setter, AutoComplete will only suggest the set of setters that are valid/required at that stage of the definition.
-This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the offered choices.
+This way, it will force you to continue specifying the suggested "with" setters until you see `.provision()` among the possible choices.
 3. when `.provision()` becomes available among the AutoComplete choices, it means you have reached a stage in the entity definition where all the other parameters ("with"-setters) are optional (some defaults are assumed.)
 Calling `.provision()` is what completes the definition and starts the actual provisioning process in the cloud.

 ### Updating existing entities